 The first step is to decide on some specific goals for the next 12 months.
 Don’t list too many or you may begin to feel overwhelmed.

-The magic number for me and my clients is to create and stick to five annual goals.
+The magic number for me and my clients is usually five annual goals.

-These are big goals that will create massive change in your business and life and bridge your current situation to your bigger future; accomplishing these goals one by one, little by little, will help to increase your confidence on a daily basis.
+These are big goals that will create massive change in your business and life and bridge your current situation to your bigger future; accomplishing these goals one by one will help to increase your confidence on a daily basis.

 3. Get on Goal Planning

-Get yourself a piece of blank paper and a pen and divide the paper into 4 columns: Column A, Column B, and Column C and Column D.
+Get yourself a piece of blank paper and a pen and divide the paper into 4 columns: A, B, C, and D.